 “Build on Columbia Pines” likely refers to the nests.
 The last 3 words refer to the use of feather quills as tobacco pipes.
 This information is based on reports by others, not first-hand observations.

-(Please contact me if you are able to fill in any of the gaps in my interpretation of the handwriting.)
+(If you are able to fill in any of the gaps in my interpretation of the handwriting, please make contact.)

 This set of lecture notes is not in George Goode’s annotated bibliography of Baird’s publications.
 That bibliography lists only 9 publications dated 1847 or earlier, all of which have a much narrower subject than the lecture notes.